 As discussed above, equilibrium effects are potentially important in our setting, but keeping track of all rivals' choices results in a curse of dimensionality that substantially complicates estimation and equilibrium computation.
 Accordingly, we develop and apply a concept called Approximate Belief Oligopoly Equilibrium (ABOE).
 In an ABOE, each player forms perceptions of market evolution conditional on its actions, where these perceptions are consistent with equilibrium play when fit to a simple functional form.
 Each player chooses dynamically optimal actions based on these perceptions.
-Therefore, an ABOE consists of sets of strategies for every player, aggregate market states, and moments on state transitions conditional on the player's actions such that: 1) the state-contingent strategies reflect optimizing behavior given the aggregate states and moments, and 2) simulated state transitions that condition on the actions of the player but otherwise use the candidate ABOE strategies yield these moments.
+Therefore, an ABOE consists of sets of strategies for every player, aggregate market states, and moments on state transitions conditional on the player's actions such that: 1) the state-contingent strategies reflect optimizing behavior given the aggregate states and moments, and 2) simulated state transitions that condition on the actions of the player but otherwise use the candidate ABOE strategies are accurately approximated by these moments.

 Our approach is similar to moment-based Markov equilibrium (MME).
-In an MME, players also base their expectations of future states on moments.
+In an MME, players use aggregate states and base their expectations of future states on moments.
 However, in an MME, there are two types of players-dominant and fringe-and only dominant players understand that they can affect the market state.
-In an ABOE, every player recognizes that it can influence the aggregate state.
+An ABOE differs from an MME in that, in an ABOE, every player recognizes that it can influence the aggregate state.
 We account for this awareness by allowing the expected distribution of state transitions to condition on a player's own actions.